 Is there a big difference between winter and summer packing?

-Of course there are variations in what you should bring but the reality is that what’s good for summer is often good for winter.
+Of course, there are variations in what you should bring, but the reality is that what’s good for summer is often good for winter.
 It tends to mostly come down to the sheer number of layers that you might wear in summer or winter (or spring and autumn for that matter).

-Before you read on, just remember the Top 10 Things to Pack for Iceland is an evergreen list, so if you want a little more detail for specific clothing items then check out our winter packing list here.
+Before you read on, just remember the Top 10 Things to Pack for Iceland is an evergreen list, so if you want a little more detail on specific clothing items then check out our winter packing list here.
 Or summer packing here.
 Either way, the below list will serve you well regardless of when you are travelling.

 Top 10 Things to Pack for Iceland